-Graduates will also be in an ideal position to undertake the ‘MSc Sport & Exercise Medicine’ degree at the Cardiff School of Sport or to register on the recently approved Certificate for Completion of Specialist Training (CCST) in Sport and Exercise Medicine.
+Graduates will also be in an ideal position to undertake the ‘MSc Sport & Exercise Medicine’ degree at the Cardiff School of Sport & Health Sciences or to register on the recently approved Certificate for Completion of Specialist Training (CCST) in Sport and Exercise Medicine.

 Entry Requirements & How to Apply

 Applicants must have passed, at their first attempt, all of the modules in the intermediate stage of their medical studies.
 Applicants must also have the approval of their current Medical School